inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 ### PAIN SCORES

+A pain score is categorised as moderate or severe if the latest score is either 1) CPOT 3-8 or 2) VPS at move or at rest 2-4.

 Denominator = All documented CPOT and VPS scores

-Numerator = All documented CPOT and VPS scores that are none or mild
+Numerator = All documented CPOT and VPS scores that are moderate or severe

-Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of pain scores that are none or mild.
+Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of pain scores that are moderate or severe.

 Week defined a Monday 00:00 – Sunday 23:59.